Caner Cindoruk: Life and career

 Caner Cindoruk was born on 17 April 1980 in Adana.
 His maternal family is of Yörük and paternal family is of Kurdish origin.
 His mother is Müşerref, and his father is the story writer Zafer Doruk, a two times recipient of Orhan Kemal Story Award.
 He has two siblings, Münir Can Cindoruk and Taner Cindoruk, and first became interested in theater under the influence of his family.
 His uncle, Erdal Cindoruk, is a theater actor.
 Cindoruk's childhood years were spent in the backstage of theaters.
 During his secondary and high school years, he always found a piece on the stage, and took part in various plays during his university years.
 He is a graduate of Çukurova University, Department of Business Administration.
 His first professional role was the character of Yusuf on the play Fehim Paşa Konağı.
 In 1997, he made his professional debut at the Adana Seyhan Municipality Theater Group.
 He worked as an actor at the Seyhan Municipality and Adana City Theater for ten years.
 In 2006, he moved to Istanbul with four of his childhood friends.
 In 2012, together with Ebru Özkan, he appeared in the play Pandaların Hikayesi.

 Caner Cindoruk portrayed the character of Tulumbacı Eğrikapılı Ali in the musical İstanbulname, produced by Türker İnanoğlu.
 He shared the leading role with Nükhet Duru, Pelin Akil, Cezmi Baskın and Kayhan Yıldızoğlu.

 Television career

 In 2007, with his role on Kara Güneş he had his first television experience.

-He played in Yaprak Dökümü which based from classic novel.
+He starred in Yaprak Dökümü, which is based on a classic novel.
 His portrayal of the character Doctor Nazmi in Yaprak Dökümü earned him critical acclaim.

 In the summer of 2009, Cindoruk was cast in an adaptation of one of Orhan Kemal's classic works, titled Hanımın Çiftliği, and acted opposite Mehmet Aslantuğ and Özgü Namal.

 In 2016, Cindoruk and Gizem Karaca were cast as the leading roles of the series İstanbul Sokakları.

 With Özge Özpirinçci, he played together in series "Kadın" and "Aramızda Kalsın".

-He played the character of 'Volkan Arslan' in the TV series Sadakatsiz, the Turkish adaptation of the English-made Doctor Foster series broadcast on Kanal D, in which he shared the lead role with Cansu Dere and Melis Sezen from 2020 to 2022.
+He played the character of Volkan Arslan in the TV series The Unfaithful, the Turkish adaptation of the English-made Doctor Foster series broadcast on Kanal D, in which he shared the lead role with Cansu Dere and Melis Sezen from 2020 to 2022.